vincentpalomo/rpg-oop-python/README.md

     GameLoop: Manages the game flow, including battles and progression.

 Feel free to explore and modify the code according to your preferences and creativity!

+Dependencies

+The game has no external dependencies.
+Simply run it with a Python interpreter.

+Contributing

+If you have suggestions, improvements, or bug fixes, feel free to contribute by creating a pull request.
+Your contributions are highly appreciated!